 HIV and cardiovascular disease

 Cardiovascular disease affects the health of your heart and blood vessels and can lead to heart attacks or stroke.
 You may think that these are problems that affect only older people.
-However, emerging research suggests that HIV infection increases the risk for cardiovascular disease, including heart attacks and stroke, even in relatively young people.
-So, regular monitoring by your doctor of your overall and cardiovascular health should be part of your plan for living longer and living well.
-Getting on treatment for HIV is one of the best things you can do to stay healthy.
-This fact sheet has many additional steps you can take to reduce your risk for heart attacks, stroke and other complications.
+However, research suggests that HIV infection increases the risk for cardiovascular disease, including heart attacks and stroke, even in relatively young people.
+Initiating and staying on treatment for HIV is one of the best things you can do to stay healthy.
+Regular monitoring by your doctor of your overall and cardiovascular health should be part of your plan for living longer and living well.
+This fact sheet has many additional steps you can take to reduce your risk for heart attacks, stroke and other complications of cardiovascular disease.

 What is cardiovascular disease?

 The simplest way to understand how your heart works is to think of your heart as a muscular pump that moves blood through blood vessels to tissues.
 The word “cardio” refers to the heart and “vascular” refers to the body’s network of blood vessels.
 Cardiovascular disease (CVD) is a broad term that covers a number of conditions that affect the health of your heart and/or blood vessels.
 Examples of such conditions include the following:

 - ballooning of the arteries (aneurysm)